defragmentator/mitmsqlproxy/README.md

 ```
 *Note: in this example substitution of strings of the same length is performed.
 If string length changes it is needed to recalculate TDS frame values.
 Here impacket.tds package can be helpful.*

+## Server emualtion
+Using **null** as target MS SQL Server emulation is enabled, use of a real server for forwarding is not needed any more.
+Full handshake is performed, credentials are dropped and after that most of the clients will drop the connection due to errors (for each query *mitmsqlproxy* sends back a fake packet containing one row and one column).

 ## No certificate needed
 Self-signed certificate is generated on-the-fly.
 For default configuration of SQL libraries, it will work (only login packet is encrypted).
 If on client side full encryption is forced ("Encrypt connection" is selected or "Encrypt=true;" is present in the connection string) **it will work only when "Trust server certificate" is selected or 'TrustServerCertificate=true' is in connection string**.
 Trusted cerificate can be also provided in command line.